martatorredev/ChatPec/README.md

 🌐 [martatorre.dev](https://martatorre.dev)

 ## How to Contribute
-This repository is private, and contributions are restricted to authorized collaborators.
-If you wish to participate or have any questions, please contact the project owner.
+This repository is **public**, and contributions are welcome!
+If you would like to contribute, feel free to fork the repository and submit a pull request.
+For questions or ideas, please contact the project owner.

 ## License
-This project and its contents are confidential.
-Any unauthorized use, distribution, or modification is strictly prohibited.
+This project is licensed under the **GNU General Public License (GPL)**.
+You are free to use, modify, and distribute this project under the terms of this license.

 ## 📧 Contact
 For inquiries or collaboration requests, please reach out to:
 **hola@martatorre.dev**

 🍑 [Visit the ChatPec Project](https://chatpec.com/)